 Additionally, each station supports the routing of S-band uplink communications to the Observatory and the routing of downlink telemetry spacecraft health and safety monitoring communications to the Mission Operation Center (MOC) located at the NASA Goddard Space Flight Center (GSFC) in Greenbelt, Maryland.

 The NASA Tracking Data and Relay Satellite System (TDRSS) also provides housekeeping support for Landsat 8.

-The four ground receiving stations that make up the Landsat 7 USGS Ground Network are located in Sioux Falls, South Dakota; Poker Flat, Alaska; Alice Springs, Australia; and Svalbard, Norway.
+The four ground receiving stations that make up the Landsat 7 USGS Ground Network are located in Sioux Falls, South Dakota; North Pole, Alaska; Alice Springs, Australia; and Svalbard, Norway.
 These sites receive both the science data (via X-band RF link) and the spacecraft housekeeping data (via S-band RF link).

 The X-band is used to transmit both real-time and recorded Landsat 7 science data, which are then transferred from the stations as Raw Computer Compatible (RCC) files to the Landsat 7 Processing System (LPS), located at the USGS EROS Center in Sioux Falls, South Dakota.

 Additionally, LGS, SGS, and NPA support the routing of S-band uplink communications to the Observatory and the routing of downlink telemetry spacecraft health and safety monitoring communications to the Mission Operation Center (MOC) located at GSFC in Greenbelt, Maryland.
 Downlink telemetry communications are also supported at ASN.